Sandbanks Beach Wedding Documentary Photographs

 Last weekend we were getting very excited about shooting Alec and Vicky’s black and ivory art deco Sandbanks beach wedding.
-The last Sandbanks Hotel wedding photographs we produced were spectacular- reflecting the beauty of this stunning venue.They had planned it to include a little of everything, music, magic, food and beaches.
+The last Sandbanks Hotel wedding photographs we produced were spectacular.
+They reflected the beauty of this stunning venue.They had planned it to include a little of everything, music, magic, food and beaches.

 You can see more of our Sandbanks Hotel wedding photographs here or read our Sandbanks Hotel wedding photographers wedding venue review here.

-It’s not often I find a bride on her wedding morning having her hair done with her feet up on a wine rack!
-Vicky’s open plan living room and kitchen was such a light and open space to take photographs in.
+It’s not often I find a bride on her wedding morning having hair styled with feet up on a wine rack!
+Vicky’s open plan living room/ kitchen was such a light and open space to take photographs in.
 Everyone was in such a relaxed mood for the upcoming Sandbanks beach wedding.

-As make up was applied and hair styled the girls cracked open a couple of bottles of Verve Clique to toast the day ahead.
-Vicky’s two best friends (the bridesmaids) emerged wearing their stylish 1930’s black numbers.
-I had an opportunity to shoot the custom-made gorgeous Ivory wedding dress, as it hung in the window of the master bedroom.
+As make up was applied and hair styled the girls cracked open the Verve Clique to toast the day ahead.
+Vicky’s two best friends/ bridesmaids then emerged wearing stylish 1930’s black numbers.
+I then had an opportunity to shoot the gorgeous custom-made ivory wedding dress.
+It hung in the window of the master bedroom.

-I arrived at the hotel before the bridal party and was glad to see that Sebastian Chene, wedding organiser extraordinaire had everything expertly controlled.
-I’m almost certain that he moves so fast around a wedding coordinating staff and ceremony that he can leave a room before he enters it!
+I arrived at the hotel before the bridal party and was glad to see that Sebastian Chene.
+He is the wedding organiser extraordinaire and had everything expertly controlled.
+I’m certain that he moves so fast around a wedding that he can leave a room before entering it!

 Sandbanks Beach Wedding Ceremony

 The Sandbanks hotel is now utilising its sun terrace for outdoor weddings.
-Overlooking the glowing yellow sand of Sandbanks beach and the azure sea stretching around the coast to Bournemouth.
+Overlooking the glowing yellow sand of Sandbanks beach and the azure sea stretching around the coast.
 The chair covers perfectly matched the black and ivory theme.
-Diana Saxby, civil celebrant from Grace the Day conducted a wonderful service from behind a beach themed archway made from natural materials.
+Diana Saxby, civil celebrant from Grace the Day conducted a wonderful Sandbanks beach wedding service from behind an archway made from natural materials.

 Whilst the children were entertained with toys and wedding bubbles.
 The speeches kept the guests laughing and sighing, including a poetic duet from Vicky’s bridesmaids.

-Back inside the central fire was lit and after their guests had filtered in the happy couple surprised everyone with a rather well coordinated first dance.
-The dance floor was packed for the rest of the evening.
-Before we left we took a breather on the beach to capture the glowing venue that had come into for Alec and Vicky’s Sandbanks beach wedding
+Back inside the central fire was lit.
+After their guests had filtered in the happy couple surprised everyone with a well coordinated first dance.
+The dance floor was then packed for the rest of the evening.
+Before we left we stood on the beach, capturing the glowing venue for Alec and Vicky’s Sandbanks beach wedding.